mmaz/neet/docs/imitation_learning.md

 This lab provides an introduction to **end-to-end imitation learning for vision-only navigation** of a racetrack.
 Let's break that down:

-* We will train a deep learning model - specifically, a *convolutional neural network* (CNN) - to predict steering angles from images.
+* We will train a deep learning model - specifically, a *convolutional neural network* (CNN) - to regress a steering angle directly from an image taken from the "front bumper" of a car.
-* Here, "imitation learning" refers to a branch of machine learning which focuses on imitating behavior from human-provided examples.
+* Here, "imitation learning" refers to a branch of supervised machine learning which focuses on imitating behavior from human-provided examples.
 In our case, we will drive a car around a track several times to provide examples for the CNN to mimic.
+This learning objective is also frequently termed *behavioral cloning.*
     * We will contrast this with our next lab on "reinforcement learning" where a robot agent learns to accomplish a goal via *exploration*, not via examples.
 * "Vision-only" refers to using an RGB camera as the only input to the machine learning algorithm.
     * LIDAR, depth, or vehicle IMU data are not used.
-* Here, "end-to-end learning" is shorthand for the CNN's ability to regress a steering angle (i.e., an actuation for the Ackermann controller) directly from unprocessed input data (pixels).
+* Here, "end-to-end learning" is shorthand for the CNN's ability to regress a steering angle (i.e., an actuation for the Ackermann steering controller) from unprocessed input data (pixels).
 We will not need to pre-process input features ourselves, such as extracting corners, walls, floors, or optical flow data.
 The CNN will learn which features are important, and perform all the steps from *image processing* to *control estimation* itself ("end-to-end", loosely speaking).

 We will start by driving a simulated car around a virtual racetrack and collecting camera data from the rendered game engine, as well as our game inputs.
-We will define a CNN that will predict similar game inputs in order for the car to complete the same track autonomously.
+We will define a CNN that will regress similar game inputs in order for the car to complete the same track autonomously.
 Next, we will train the model using camera data and steering angles collected from the RACECAR platform in a real-world environment, the basement in Stata Center, in order for the RACECAR to autonomously drive through the Stata basement.

 ### In simulation: